secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

  **Case Review Process**
  1. When a case is received, review to see if consensus has been met by all parties and if the supporting documentation is included in the chatter feed
  1. Update any of the data on the account if needed to reflect what was provided
+ 1. Determine if the request meets any of the criteria for an immediate move.
+If so, move the account to the new owner and close the case.
- 1. Select the Picklist Value of `Quarterly Review` in the `Account Reassignment Status` field so the account will show up on the **Sales Operations Quarterly Account Review Dashboard**
+ 1. If the account does not meet the criteria for an immediate move, select the Picklist Value of `Quarterly Review` in the `Account Reassignment Status` field so the account will show up on the **Sales Operations Quarterly Account Review Dashboard**
  1. Close the case and indicate in chatter that this will be reviewed and if approved by Sales Operations when they can expect the account ownership to transfer

- **Quarterly Review Process**
+ **Quarterly Account Review Process**
 1. Use the reports on the **Sales Operations Quarterly Account Review Dashboard** to review the requested account moves.
-   1. Prospect and Customer accounts with `CARR` under $50K can be transferred immediately along with all open Opportunities Stage 3 and below.
+   1. Prospect and Customer accounts with `CARR` under $50K can be transferred immediately.
    1. Prospect and Customer accounts with `CARR` over $50K will need to be evaluated to ensure the move doesn't impact quota.
-   1. Once account and opportunity ownership has been updated remove the `Quarterly Review` picklist value from the `Account Reassignment Status`
+   1. Once account ownership has been updated remove the `Quarterly Review` picklist value from the `Account Reassignment Status`

-**Holdover Account and Opportunity Process**
+**Holdover Account Process**
 1. Review the Account and Opportunity Holdover Expiration reports and move the expired accounts and opportunities to the Account Rep listed in the `Holdover Next Owner`field.
    1. Ensure the Opportunity is in stage 3 or below before moving.
 Anything over stage 3 will remain with the current opportunity owner.
 1. Remove the value from the `Holdover Next Owner` after transfer of ownership

+**Quarterly Opportunity Review Process

+**Holdover Opportunity Process**

 **Annual Review Process**
 1. Ensure these requests are reviewed and approved as part of the annual territory planning process.
 Utilzied the dashboard to capture all requests from Q3 & Q4 to be moved at the beginning of Q1